GRIF-IRFU/puppet-perfsonar/README.md

 This module (in fact: perfsonar) requires that your host is correctly setup.
 Especially, it will not attempt to :
 - change your NTP settings
-- change oyur network settings
+- change your network settings
 - change any kernel setting

 How to use :